biological-alignment-benchmarks/bioblue/README.md

 Finally, there are likely shared weaknesses between LLM-s and RL, so it is meaningful to explore these weaknesses with less confounded as well as cheaper approaches first.
 If LLM-s and RL cannot solve simple safety benchmarks then why would we discuss more confounded scenarios?
 I totally agree that context is essential in proper AI decision making.
 But currently it seems many complex benchmarks add more capabilities related fluff than just the necessary context info that would be essential for alignment.

 As a sanity check for LLM-s and to reduce costs, we have created current alternative set of very simple benchmark implementations.
-These are on the same themes as the [Aintelope biological and economical alignment benchmarks](https://github.com/aintelope/biological-compatibility-benchmarks), but there is **no map** observation and navigation. **There are only various metrics.** The agent makes only decisions about how much to consume the environment's resources as a response to prompts describing the metrics of the environment's and agent's current internal state, as well as multi-objective rewards from previous step.
+These are on the same themes as the [extended gridworlds based biological and economical alignment benchmarks](https://github.com/biological-alignment-benchmarks/biological-alignment-gridworlds-benchmarks), but there is **no map** observation and navigation. **There are only various metrics.** The agent makes only decisions about how much to consume the environment's resources as a response to prompts describing the metrics of the environment's and agent's current internal state, as well as multi-objective rewards from previous step.
 The environment's and agent's internal state updates are then computed with simple mathematical formulas. **The preliminary results show that LLM-s do fail even in these simple benchmarks.**

 ## Project setup